Blibbo/Studio/Hardware/Architectures/Storage devices/DRAM.md

 ## Trivia

-In 1978, Intel reported a problem in their 16 kilobit dram related to radioactive thorium and uranium present in the ceramics, releasing electrons and flipping bits, causing a [[seu]]
+In 1978, Intel reported a problem in their 16 kilobit dram related to radioactive thorium and uranium present in the ceramics, releasing electrons and flipping bits, causing a [[SEU]]

 Veritasium's "The Universe is Hostile to Computers"